docbull/go-gossipsub-examples/README.md

 You can chat with another peers in the same LAN and topic (P2P network group) by running this simple chat app.

 Users can set own nickname by nick flag (--nickname=NICKNAME) and room name by room flag (--room=ROOMNAME).
-If you didn't set any names, your nickname would be inlab-RANDOM_TEXT and room name would be test by default.
+If you didn't set any names, your nickname would be $USER-RANDOM_TEXT and room name would be test by default.

 Run chat app like this: